angeldollface/mandys-house/documentation/contributing.markdown

 Mandy's community is small for now but we're all very kind I guarantee you!
 Here's a link to the official [Mandy Discord Server](https://discord.gg/VR7eZFrf).
 Bring cookies!

+## CODE OF CONDUCT

+- 1.)
+Be respectful!
+- 2.)
+No pawlitics!
+- 3.)
+No insulting.
+- 4.)
+No doxxing or mobbing.